Frank Lloyd Wright: Childhood (1867–1885)

-Wright was born on June 8, 1867, in the town of Richland Center, Wisconsin, but maintained throughout his life that he was born in 1869.
-In 1987 a biographer of Wright suggested that he may have been christened as "Frank Lincoln Wright" or "Franklin Lincoln Wright" but these assertions were not supported by any evidence.
+Frank Lloyd Wright was born on June 8, 1867, in Richland Center, Wisconsin, though he claimed throughout his life that he was born in 1869.
+In 1987, Brendan Gill's biography of Wright suggested that his given name was "Frank Lincoln Wright", chosen by his father, but the middle name was soon changed to Lloyd by his mother.
+There are no references to "Frank Lincoln Wright" prior to Gill's book and the earliest official documentation of his full name was in an 1880 United States census that listed a Frank Loyd Wright (sic) working as a hired hand for his uncle, James Lloyd Jones.

-Wright's father, William Cary Wright (1825–1904), was a "gifted musician, orator, and sometime preacher who had been admitted to the bar in 1857."
+Wright's father, William Cary Wright (1825–1904), was a gifted musician, orator, and occasional preacher who had been admitted to the bar in 1857."
 He was also a published composer.
-Originally from Massachusetts, William Wright had been a Baptist minister, but he later joined his wife's family in the Unitarian faith.
+Originally from Massachusetts, William Wright had served as a Baptist minister, but he later joined the Unitarian faith through his wife's family.

-Wright's mother, Anna Lloyd Jones (1838/39–1923) was a teacher and a member of the Lloyd Jones clan; her parents had emigrated from Wales to Wisconsin.
-One of Anna's brothers was Jenkin Lloyd Jones, an important figure in the spread of the Unitarian faith in the Midwest.
+Wright's mother, Anna Lloyd Jones (1838/39–1923), was a teacher and a member of the Lloyd Jones clan, whose Welsh parents had emigrated to Wisconsin from the United Kingdom.
+One of her brothers, Jenkin Lloyd Jones, was a prominent figure in promoting the Unitarian faith in the Midwest.

-According to Wright's autobiography, his mother declared when she was expecting that her first child would grow up to build beautiful buildings.
-She decorated his nursery with engravings of English cathedrals torn from a periodical to encourage the infant's ambition.
+According to Wright's autobiography, his mother believed her first child would grow up to build beautiful buildings.
+She decorated his nursery with engravings of English cathedrals torn from periodical to nurture the child’s ambition.

+Wright had two younger sisters: Maginel Wright Enright (1880–1966), a successful children's book illustrator and the mother of a writer and illustrator Elizabeth Enright, and Jane Wright (1869–1953).

-Wright grew up in an "unstable household, [...] constant lack of resources, [...] unrelieved poverty and anxiety" and had a "deeply disturbed and obviously unhappy childhood".
+Architecture critic Ada Louise Huxtable wrote that Wright grew up in an unstable household marked by a constant lack of resources, poverty, and anxiety, which resulted in what she described as a deeply disturbed and obviously unhappy childhood.
 His father held pastorates in McGregor, Iowa (1869), Pawtucket, Rhode Island (1871), and Weymouth, Massachusetts (1874).
-Because the Wright family struggled financially also in Weymouth, they returned to Spring Green, where the supportive Lloyd Jones family could help William find employment.
-In 1877, they settled in Madison, where William gave music lessons and served as the secretary to the newly formed Unitarian society.
-Although William was a distant parent, he shared his love of music with his children.
+When financial hardship followed them to Weymouth, the family returned to Spring Green, Wisconsin, where the supportive Lloyd Jones family could help William find employment.
+In 1877, they had moved to Madison, Wisconsin, where William gave music lessons and served as the secretary to the newly formed Unitarian society.
+Though William was a distant parent, he shared his love of music with his children.